Fraternity & Sorority Life Parent Information

 Fraternity chapters host on-going membership and informational events in which potential members are able to meet current members and learn more about the fraternity.
 Potential members are encouraged to get to know each chapter and its members, programs, goals and select the chapter that best fits the individual.

-Panhellenic Sorority Formal Recruitment is held at the beginning of the fall semester during the first week of classes.
-During this time, the women visit each of the chapters and learn about each chapter, meet its members and the benefits of Greek life.
-At the end of Formal Recruitment, there is no obligation to join a chapter.
-Women can also join through continuous open bidding, which begins immediately following Formal Recruitment and continues throughout the academic year.
+Panhellenic Sorority Primary Recruitment is held at the beginning of the fall semester during the first week of classes.
+During this time, the women visit each of the chapters and learn about each chapter, meet its members and the benefits of Sorority life.
+At the end of Primary Recruitment, there is no obligation to join a chapter.
+Women can also join through continuous open bidding, which begins immediately following Primary Recruitment and continues throughout the academic year.

 If you would like to know more information about fraternities or sororities, please contact us: